· ·

 • To make the ravioli, divide the pasta dough into two pieces and roll out with a pasta roller to a thickness of 1/8".
 Lay out one sheet of dough on a lightly floured surface.

 • Distribute spoonfuls of filling on the bottom sheet of dough, about 2 inches apart.
 Brush around the filling with some egg wash.
 Carefully lay a second sheet of dough on top and press the edges together with your fingertips.
-Use a round or square ravioli cutter to make the ravioli pieces, pinching the edges shut to ensure closure.
+Use a round or square ravioli stamp to make the ravioli pieces, pinching the edges shut to ensure closure.
+(May use fingers, fork prongs, or ravioli cutter.)
 Repeat until dough and filling has been used up.
 Place prepared ravioli on a sheet pan lined with waxed paper.

 Fry the Ravioli

-• In a large Dutch oven, pour enough oil to cover ravioli, about 1/3 full.
-Heat over medium heat until deep-frying thermometer reaches 350 degrees F.
+• In a large Dutch oven, pour enough Peanut oil or Lard for frying to cover ravioli, about 1/3 full.
+Heat over medium heat until deep-frying thermometer reaches 350℉.

 • Serve with your favorite Marinara sauce and freshly grated Parmesan.
 Makes 20-24 ravioli.